 Traditional silent auctions use bid sheets, and they’re still a viable option for organizations with supporter bases who prefer offline donation methods or who don’t have a lot of money to spend on software.

-Mobile bidding is a new bidding method that will give your auction a modern, technological component.
-Using this silent auction software, supporters can look at items and place and monitor bids directly from their smartphones.
+Mobile bidding gives your silent auction a modern, technological component.
+Supporters can use silent auction software to look at items and place and monitor bids directly from their smartphones.

 Because supporters can bid with the click of a button from anywhere in the venue, mobile bidding generally results in more bids.
-Donors can even bid remotely!
+Donors can even bid remotely from the comfort of their couch.
+If you decide to use mobile bidding but have an older donor base, you may want to have a handful of volunteers on hand to help participants place their bids.

-Plus, mobile bidding makes checkout a lot easier on your organization, since supporters must pre-register their credit cards to use it.
+Mobile bidding also makes checkout a lot easier on your organization, since supporters must pre-register their credit cards to use it.
 That means that winners are automatically determined and their payments are automatically processed, so all your organization has to do is distribute items to their respective winners.

 Takeaway: Ultimately, the bidding method you choose is up to your organization and whether an online or offline method would appeal more to your base.